Welcome to 1800wheelchair.com

-It is with great pride that 1800wheelchair announces our twelfth scholarship awardee – Mr. Anthony Gordon.
+It is with great pride that 1800wheelchair announces our thirteenth scholarship awardee – Mr. Ivan Copado.
 Again, we broke another record.
-We received our largest response yet; over 400 students submitted poems.
-Anthony is a completing his second year of studies at West Los Angeles College.
-Previously, he attended Arizona State University.
-Anthony wrote an inspiring poem; you can read his poem here.
+We received our largest response yet; over 450 students submitted poems.
+Ivan is completing his undergraduate degree at Eastern Washington University, where he is studying Biology with an emphasis on Pre-Pharmacy.
+Gregory wrote an inspiring poem and personal statement; you can read his poem here.

-He's focusing his studies on the Biological Sciences with an eye toward medical school after graduation.
-When asked how he'll use the award money, Anthony mentioned putting the "$500 toward books and supplies."
-Everyone at 1800wheelchair.com wishes Anthony the best of luck.
+Ivan was recently accepted into the UCR honors program and plans to pursue graduate degree in education.
+When asked how he'll use the award money, Ivan mentioned putting the $500 award toward books and supplies.
+Everyone at 1800wheelchair.com wishes Ivan the best of luck.

 New Scholarship Award

-1800wheelchair.com also would like to take this opportunity to announce our thirteenth scholarship award.
+We would also like to take this opportunity to announce our fourteenth scholarship award.
 Established in 2006, the 1800wheelchair scholarship fund now bestows two $500 awards each year.
-Our past topics have explored mobility issues on campus and much more.
+In the past, we've asked applicants to explore mobility issues on campus, overcoming personal challenges, and much more.
 To enter the scholarship students must follow these guidelines:

 Participants must meet the following criteria: